dgurudot/tg/rooms-disclaimer.md

 # Rooms Disclaimer
 - Cannot promote services or products or referral links
-- Cannot share personal identifiable information including name, email, phone or any contact information.
+- Cannot share personal identifiable information including name, email, phone or any other type of contact.
 Respect everyone privacy
 - No spam, flooding or post any defamatory messages
 - No hate speech or bullying.
 Respectful and friendly arguments are okay
-- No adult content, name calling, racial or degrading content allowed
+- No adult content, name calling, racial, personal attacks, flaming, profanity, vulgarity or degrading content allowed
-- Be kind, respectful and courteous
+- Be kind, respectful and courteous and respect rights and opinions of others
 - Be professional and helpful
 - Do your own research and do not take advice/discussions from community to make financial decisions.
 - Do NOT mirror trades and always have your own trading plan